MaibornWolff/bridgekeeper/README.md

 >
 > -- Based loosely on Monty Python and the Holy Grail

-Bridgekeeper helps you to enforce policies in your kubernetes cluster by providing a simple declarative way to define constraints using the python programming language.
-Whenever resources are created or updated matching constraints will be evaluated and if a constraint is violated the resource will be rejected.
+Bridgekeeper helps you to enforce policies in your kubernetes cluster by providing a simple declarative way to define policies using the python programming language.
+Whenever resources are created or updated matching policies will be evaluated and if a policy is violated the resource will be rejected.

 From a technical perspective bridgekeeper acts as a kubernetes [admission webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).
-For every admission request that it gets it will check all registered constraints if any match the resource of the request and if yes the constraint will be evaluated and based on the result the admission request will be allowed or rejected.
+For every admission request that it gets it will check all registered policies if any match the resource of the request and if yes the policy will be evaluated and based on the result the admission request will be allowed or rejected.

-Bridgekeeper is very similar to and heavily inspired by [OPA gatekeeper](https://github.com/open-policy-agent/gatekeeper).
+Bridgekeeper is similar to and inspired by [OPA gatekeeper](https://github.com/open-policy-agent/gatekeeper).
 It was born out of the idea to make gatekeeper simpler and use python instead of rego (because we love python) as the policy language.

-**This service is work-in-progress and should not yet be used in production setups.
-Use at your own risk.**

 ## User Guide